How to Can Homemade Beef Stew

 Chop carrots, celery, and onions.
 Peel and chop potatoes.

-Place 1 tsp. salt into each sterilized jar.
+Place 1 tsp. salt into each sterilized canning jar.
 Layer beef, potatoes, carrots, onions, and celery in canning jars.
-Add bouillon, leaving 1 inch head space.
+Add heated bouillon, leaving 1 inch head space.

 Wipe rims of jars with damp paper towel.
-Place rings and lids on jars.
+Place rings and lids on canning jars.

-Process jars in pressure canner at 10 pounds pressure for 70 minutes for pints or 90 minutes for quarts.
+Process the prepared jars in pressure canner at 10 pounds pressure for 70 minutes for pints or 90 minutes for quarts.

 After the pressure has been completely released from the canner, remove the lid from the canner.
 Remove jars from canner and place on a towel on the kitchen counter to cool.
 Make sure lids are sealed before storing in the pantry.
 Sealed jars can be safely stored 1-2 years.

 To serve, you can eat as-is or to thicken the stew, remove some of the liquid from the stew, add a couple tablespoons of cornstarch, stir, then add back to stew to thicken it (the cornstarch is added after canning because cornstarch is not safe to can).